Drip Roasters

 Brazil Santa Clara

 This espresso roast is beautifully round and balanced.
-Milk chocolate dominates the flavor profile, alongside a light orange note and nuances of hazelnut.
+Milk chocolate and hazelnut dominate the flavor profile, alongside a subtle orange note.
 All of this is accompanied by a great deal of sweetness, making us think of cane sugar or even nutella.
-Thanks to the balance, plenty of sweetness and a round, pleasant body, this coffee is an ideal single-farm coffee for everyday drinking.
-We particularly recommend this coffee to coffee drinkers who prefer coffee with not too much acidity.
+Thanks to the balance, plenty of sweetness and a round, pleasant body, this coffee is an ideal single-farm coffee for every day.
+It is very forgiving in brewing and offers a lot of flexibility for different brew recipes, ranging from a low-acidity cup with more of these chocolate and nut notes, when extracted slower, to a faster extraction on the fruitier side when you grind a little coarser.

 Process: Natural